flatironinstitute/disBatch/Readme.md

 Each task is run in a new shell.
 If you want to manipulate the execution environment of a task, add the appropriate operations to the command sequence&mdash;`source SetupEnv` in the above is one example.
 For another, if you just need to set an environment variable, each task line would look something like:

-    export PYTHONPATH=/d0/d1/d2:$PYTHONPATH ; rest ; of ; command ; sequence
+    export LD_LIBRARY_PATH=/d0/d1/d2:$LD_LIBRARY_PATH ; rest ; of ; command ; sequence

-Or, for more complex set ups, command sequences and input/output redirection requirements, you could place everything in a small shell script with appropriate arguments for the parts that vary from task to task, say RunMyprog.sh:
+Or, for more complex set ups, command sequences and input/output redirection requirements, you could place everything in a small shell script with appropriate arguments for the parts that vary from task to task, say `RunMyprog.sh`:

     #!/bin/bash